 LIABILITY WAIVERS FOR COVID CORONA VIRUS

-Most likely, the dentist just thinks he needs to protect himself from “frivolous lawsuits.”
-Our personal injury lawyers are not aware of any legal cases in MN related to the spread of Corona Virus.
+Most likely, the dentist just wants to protect himself from ‘frivolous lawsuits.’Our personal injury lawyers are not aware of any legal cases in MN related to the spread of Corona Virus.
 We imagine it would be quite a challenge in most cases to prove exactly where and how a person was exposed to it.
-The point is that, in the unlikely event there was an outbreak tied to the dentist’s office, the dentist wants to make sure he doesn’t have to take responsibility for it.
+The point is that, in the unlikely event there was an outbreak tied to the dentist’s office, they want to avoid having to take responsibility for it.

 It is important to know that in Minnesota, liability waivers are enforceable in many (not all) situations.
-Sometimes they make sense, like if you are engaging in a risky and non essential activity such as skiing or even working out on exercise equipment at a gym.
-But in all situations, you should read the liability waiver carefully before signing, and cross out language that is too broad.
-And you should really think about not signing the waiver at all and just taking your business somewhere else.
+Sometimes they make sense.
+For example, if you are engaging in a risky and non essential activity such as skiing.
+Likewise, if you are working out on exercise equipment at a gym.
+In those cases, the person chooses to engage in a potentially dangerous activity.
+However, a liability waiver should not be allowed for businesses that provide essential services, like a dentist’s office.

 Our advice is to always read the liability waiver carefully before signing.
 Cross out language that is too broad.And you should really think about not signing the waiver at all and possibly taking your business somewhere else.